 I love to eat (a lot) and naturally my love of cooking comes as part of the deal.
 I really like authentic food, especially the Russian foods that we grew up eating.
 I have a beautiful God-given wife and 2 cool boys (young men) who are growing up faster than I’d like.
 I want to pass down our food traditions that we enjoy to my children and the next generation.

 Why did I start a blog?

 I am the last person who should have started a blog, because I am not internet savvy at all!
 I love food and cooking, and starting training to cook in a commercial kitchen in high school.
 The website journey all began after a spinal injury which had me off work for an entire year.
 The goal was to write down all my recipes of the foods we eat and how we make them.
-When I get stuck or forget how to make something, I would call my mom for help, and she would teach me.
+When I get stuck or forget how to make something, I still call my mom for help, and she teaches me.
 Sometimes she would cook with me via FaceTime while we are talking.
 She is the one who taught me all the Russian recipes, and is an amazing cook.
 Instead of a written recipe book, this turned into having a Russian food blog.
 The recipes I make aren’t only Russian, but include many of my favourite American foods and multicultural recipes.
 These are all foods and recipes that we eat at home.
 Eventually I learned how to post these recipes online.

 Who Am I?